Fleas Or Bed Bugs? What's Invading Your Home?

 Types of Bites

 Are the bites your family has random and red, covering all parts of your bodies?
 Or are the bites more uniform in design and located only on the lower extremities.
-Bed bugs thrive in mattresses and bedding and are known to bite anywhere they please.
+Bed bugs thrive in mattresses and bedding and are known to bite anywhere.
 Fleas are more predictable in their bite patterns and typically only attack the lower legs and ankles.

-Both bedbug and flea bites are hard, red, irritating, and itchy.
-Bedbug bites often don't cause pain at onset but can become problematic later, while flea bites cause immediate pain and irritation.
-If you or your family members are allergic to the pests, bite areas will be hard, swollen, and hot to the touch.
+Both bed bug and flea bites are hard, red, irritated, and itchy.
+Bed bug bites often don't cause pain at first but can become problematic later, while flea bites cause immediate pain and irritation.
+If you or your family members are allergic, the bite areas will be hard, swollen, and hot to the touch.
 Bites can also cause nausea or other serious symptoms.

-Bedbugs require a thorough cleaning approach to fully eradicate the pests.
-Your pest control specialist will treat bedding, curtains, furniture, carpeting, and other areas where bedbugs may thrive.
-You will also want to get rid of mattresses and bedding that have been affected by bed bugs and vacuum frequently after professional treatments to get rid of dander, carcasses, droppings, and leftover eggs from a bedbug infestation.
+Bed bugs require a thorough cleaning approach to fully eradicate them.
+Your commercial pest control specialist will treat bedding, curtains, furniture, carpeting, and other areas where bed bugs may thrive.
+You will also want to get rid of mattresses and bedding that were affected by bed bugs and vacuum frequently after professional bed bug control treatments to get rid of dander, carcasses, droppings, and leftover eggs from the bed bug infestation.

-Trust a pest control expert who specializes in flea or bedbug removal to treat your home.
-Our experts at The Original Bugman Pest Elimination, Inc., will treat your home for any rodent or insect invasion; contact us today.
+For all your bed bug and flea control needs, trust the Newberry pest control experts who specialize in flea or bed bug removal to treat your home.
+Our experts at The Original Bugman Pest Elimination, Inc., will treat your home for any rodent or insect invasion; contact us today!